jessamdp/aimathtutor/ISSUES.md

 Refactor services and entities so that services no longer include database queries, maintaining separation of concerns between layers.
 Additionally:

 - **Standardize repository patterns.** `LessonRepository` directly injects `EntityManager` and does NOT extend `AbstractRepository`, while `UserRepository`, `ExerciseRepository`, and `CommentRepository` do extend it.
-Make all repositories follow the same pattern consistently.
+Make all repositories follow the same pattern consistently, i.e. extend `AbstractRepository`.
 When fixing, check all repositories for identical inconsistencies.
 - **Remove database queries from entity classes.** `CommentEntity` contains static finder methods (`findByExerciseId`, `findByUserId`, etc.) that duplicate repository functionality and are unused dead code.
 Remove them.

 ### 4.8 Error Handling & Reliability